jp1884/techvolution-vegas-baby/uHow to See The Matrix/12 - Mamet_only.md

 These are just simple shots.
 It's the string of shots that makes the movie good or not, not the location or angle of the camera.
 Cameras don't need fancy angles the same way actors don't need characterizations.

 Here Mamet tells a Humphrey Bogart story.
 The legendary actor described how a famous scene in _Casablanca_ was shot.
-Bogarts character owns a bar in Nazi occupised Libya during WWII.
+Bogart's character owns a bar in Nazi occupied Libya during WWII.
 The scene is the one where his French customers sing France's national anthem in the faces of their Nazi overlords.
-The scene is very powerful, yet the director only told Bogart to nod when asked by the French if they could play the anthem.
-The scene has huge impact because Bogart didn't overact.
+The scene is very powerful, yet when asked by the French if they could play the anthem, Bogart only nods.
+The scene has huge impact *because* Bogart didn't overact.
 The scene was about the French singing in defiance of the Nazis, not about Bogart's character.
-Bogart was simply "required to nod, he nodded.
+Bogart was simply, "required to nod, he nodded.
 There you have it.
 The audience is terribly moved by his simple restraint in an emotional situation—and this is the essence of good theater".[15]

 In contrast, "Contemporary playwriting, filmmaking, and acting tend to offer us the reverse—people performing mundane and predictable actions in an overblown way."
 A good director should counter that trend by doing his homework, make his shot list, tell the actor to keep it simple, and then put the camera in the most straightforward place to get the shot.

-Mamet now tell the reader to learn these lessons and go make a movie.
+Mamet now tells the reader to learn these lessons and go make a movie.
 Either the reader will find someone who knows all technical (and learnable) steps involved or will learn them himself.
 Mamet insists there's no unique skill required to make tell a story.
 There's no genius required.
 Like playing the piano, anyone can learn.
 Some will be better than others, but anyone can learn.
 Likewise, the components of movie-making, like cinematography and sound mixing, are just technical skills, and "directing is just a technical skill.
 Make your shot list."[16]

 ## Chapter 5 - Pig-The Movie